 Holding people accountable can be a chore for most leaders building an accountability culture.
 For a multitude of reasons, it’s simply not comfortable for most people.
 It’s great when people step up and take personal accountability.
 It makes your job so much easier!
 But, when you have people who just don’t hold themselves accountable and accept responsibility for their actions and instead play the blame game, then you have a much more difficult scenario.

 Don't worry, in working with high performing teams for over a decade we have a lot of great tips to help you build the accountability skills in your organization.
 You need to be their accountability coach.
 The words responsibility with accountability are often used interchangeably, but they have large differences in practice.
 The main difference between responsibility and accountability is that responsibility can be shared while accountability cannot.
+A list of real world accountability examples may also help you build an accountable organization.

 And, when you have to have a difficult conversation, remember that you’re not the ‘boss.’
 To build a high performance organization, you’re a COACH.